mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 At this point, the setup prompts will be complete and the script will exit out with an informational message.
 Please ignore this for now and continue following the steps below.

-### Remove temporary entry to hosts file

-[//]: <This workaround is not required after removing the 'validate_hostname' function from the following conf files: common.conf, common-fusion.conf, plugin-livehive.conf and zone-hdp.conf.>

-1. Edit the hosts file as the additional entry is no longer required and will create problems with the internal network if not removed.

-   `vi /etc/hosts`

-   Remove the line below:

-   `127.0.0.1   manager fusion-nn-proxy-hdp fusion-server-hdp fusion-livehive-proxy-hdp`

-   Once complete, save and quit the file (e.g. `:wq!`).

 ### Startup Fusion

 After all the prompts have been completed, you will be able to start the containers.